Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Introduction

-In this article we study the implications of a Higgs boson mass of 126 GeV on a Split Supersymmetric model, which includes R-Parity bilinearly violated terms.
-We check that in this case the split supersymmetric scale $\widetilde m$ is rather low, making the SS parameters $\tilde g$ to differ from MSSM equivalent parameters in at most $10\%$, which is a challenge for the LHC and a potential mission for the ILC.
-We check that the case $\tan\beta=1$ is not ruled out, as in the MSSM, because of lack of cancellation between quark and squark loops.
+In this article we study the implications of a Higgs boson mass of $\sim$ 125 GeV on a Split Supersymmetric model, which includes R-Parity bilinearly violated terms (SS-BRpV).
+It has been shown possible to accommodate the observed Higgs mass in SS, which imposes constrains in the ($\tilde{m},\tan\beta$) plane \cite{Giudice:2011cg,ArkaniHamed:2012gw,Arvanitaki:2012ps}.
+We check that in this case the split supersymmetric scale $\widetilde m$ is rather low ($<10^6$ GeV).
+We also check that the case $\tan\beta=1$ is not ruled out, as it is in the MSSM, because of lack of cancellation between quark and squark loops.
 The price to pay may be the divergence of the top quark Yukawa coupling at scales larger than $\widetilde m$ but smaller than $M_P$.
 This does not excludes the scenario, but implies the appearance of new physics at that scale.

-We prove that the absolute value of the parameter $|A|$, which relates to the atmospheric mass and is defined later, tends to be larger than in models where the Higgs mass is not constrained.
-We also prove that the R-Parity violating parameters $|\vec\lambda|$ and $|\vec v\times\vec\lambda|$, also defined later, are of the order of 0.1 GeV, similar to other models.
+We also discuss neutrino masses and mixing angles in SS-BRpV.
+Neutrino masses arises in this model due to mixing in the neutralino/neutrino sector with the inclusion of a gravity induced term \cite{Diaz:2009yz}.
+We discuss how the effect of introducing a constraint on the Higgs mass affects the model parameters, requiring that current experimental values from neutrino physics given in \cite{Tortola:2012te,Forero:2014bxa} are reproduced with a 95\% confidence level.
+In particular, we see the model forces a strong dependence on the atmospheric and solar neutrino mixing angles.
+In addition, we study in detail the two-body decays of the lightest neutralino.
+We conduct a general scan of our available parameter space and realize the importance in knowing the exact neutralino/chargino spectrum in the computation of the neutralino branching fractions.